CFA Preparation: The Complete Study Plan & Time Management Guide

 Creating your CFA study timeline

 Most successful CFA candidates study 5–6 months per level.
-The 4-month plan works but requires near-full-time commitment outside work hours.
+The timeline you choose should match your background, work demands, and learning style.

 CFA exam windows fill up, and your preferred testing center may not have availability.
 Register early, start studying immediately, and build in buffer time for unexpected work demands or life events.
 It's better to be over-prepared than scrambling.